Business, Communication and Computers » Business Technology

 Hands-On Experience

-Students build their skills through class projects and real-world activities.
-They practice using business tools and computer programs.
-Some students can take college-level classes and earn credit while still in high school.
+Students build their skills through class projects and real-world activities, including the use of business tools and computer programs.
+Some students may also take college-level classes through dual enrollment or articulation agreements to earn credit while in high school.

 Certification